 At Windmill Hill Academy, we inspire pupils to be passionate lifelong learners by providing them with an ambitious broad and balanced curriculum, with the inclusion of a variety of enrichments, which will inspire them to have high aspirations.
 We inspire all learners to have strong desire to know or learn something and questioning their learning experiences to find out more.
-Throughout each year group and across the curriculum, pupils will make sustained progress, develop excellent knowledge, understanding and skills, regardless of their different starting points and backgrounds regardless of their different starting points and backgrounds.
-Subject Science Overall curriculum An Daras Multi Academy Trust has used the latest pedagogy, research and understanding of local contextual needs to structure the curriculum design to ensure the growth of capability mature children who exhibit a sustained curiosity for learning.
-The 'lived values and experiences' of pupils are determined by the individual school and should run through all operational elements of curriculum provision.
-A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
+Throughout each year group and across the curriculum, pupils will make sustained progress, develop excellent knowledge, understanding and skills, regardless of their different starting points and backgrounds.

+s of their different starting points and backgrounds.
+Subject Science Overall curriculum A high-quality science education provides the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 At Windmill Hill Academy, we understand the need for our pupils to recognise the importance of science in every aspect of daily life through curiosity and enquiry.
 We want to increase pupils' knowledge and understanding of our world, by developing skills associated with science as a process of enquiry.
 Through a practical and enjoyable curriculum, where working scientifically is interwoven, we strive to inspire and excite our children, feeding their thirst for knowledge.
 Science at our school promotes and develops transferable skills; such as observation, communication, collaboration and enquiry through real life contexts.
-Pedagogy Our Sceince curriculum focuses on developing our pupils through the acquisition of WISDOM, KNOWLEDGE, and SKILLS.
-These have been selected because they ensure the whole development of the child will be prioritised, they enable pupils to meet the expectations of the National Curriculum 14 and have ambitions beyond the NC14.
-Each theme has a set of curriculum tools which ensure it is fully embedded through the lived experiences of staff, children, and stakeholders.
-Impact scales will measure the effectiveness of curriculum provision on the growth of children within these three equally important themes.
-Science has changed our lives and is vital to the world's future prosperity, and all pupils should are taught essential aspects of the knowledge, methods, processes and uses of science.
+Pedagogy Science has changed our lives and is vital to the world's future prosperity, and all pupils should are taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundational knowledge and concepts, pupils are encouraged to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They are encouraged to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
-Knowledge Children have weekly lessons in science.
-Teachers draw upon various sources for supporting planning, teaching and resourcing for science.
+Children have weekly lessons in science.
+Teachers draw upon various sources for supporting with the planning, teaching and resourcing for science.
 All of which are carefully linked to the school's knowledge and skills organiser to ensure there is clear progression.
 The use of scientific equipment and scientific skills are modelled to the children by staff to ensure concepts are grasped and scientific understanding becomes embedded.
 Our evolving sustainability curriculum plan has and will continue to have many elements which link to the Science curriculum.
+Teachers will help pupils with SEND to overcome any barriers to participating and learning and make any 'reasonable adjustments' needed to include pupils.
+To make lessons inclusive, teachers will anticipate what barriers to taking part and learning may pose for pupils with SEND.
+Some modifications or adjustments will be made or smaller steps to achieve the learning goal.
+Occasionally, pupils with SEND will have to work on different activities, or towards different learning intentions, from their peers.